-Further leverage and alignment of the Evolving Together and Product Innovation project approaches to drive innovation, collaboration and transformation at CIT.
-New Markerspace business opportunities through the collaboration of 'entrepreneurs on campus' and continue to co-tenant at Reid Campus New tenant has recently located to Reid campus to undertake electronic work on a new dental product.
+Priorities Related Actions Update as at end June 2019 Update as at end September 2019 I. Further leverage and alignment of the Evolving Together and Product Innovation project approaches to drive innovation, collaboration and transformation at CIT.
+New Markerspace business opportunities through the collaboration of 'entrepreneurs on campus' Tools by Holly and The creative Element continue to co-tenant at Reid Campus New tenant Emudent has recently located to Reid campus to undertake electronic work on a new dental product.
 4. Maintaining focus on Transforming our Business through people, processes and system changes including fully understanding the costs of service delivery.
 Drive continuous business improvement through transforming the delivery of corporate functions across CIT with coordination and integration with other ACT Government agencies where cost effective and efficient.
 The CIT Learning and Development hub was launched in June and is being trialled in its current format for 3 months.
 The hub provides a central location for staff development opportunities to be consolidated across the organisation and promoted to all staff.
 As of 30 June 2019, approximately 95% of CIT staff had a current Setting My Direction (SMD) plan in place.
 The College of Technology &amp; Design and Corporate Services are currently trialling the Shared Services website for HR related functions.
 HR provide support and advice to these areas aimed at developing capability and confidence in the effective management of these tasks.
 Updated delegations were approved and being implemented with Roadshow and trainings for relevant delegates to ensure compliance.
 Regular reviews will be undertaken in the future.
 The Pooling of CIT Fleet vehicles at Reid and Bruce commenced on 4 July 2019.
 Work continues on reviewing reporting across CIT to provide a greater breadth of information for managers, the executive and the Board toward enhancing the ability to monitor, analyse, report on and manage various aspects of CIT's performance and outcomes.
-Supported by enhanced qualitative and numerical information, improved statistical and financial ACTPS Human Resource Information Management System (HRIMS) - CIT HR has provided input to the design phases of the project, as well as representation at the project management level to ensure CIT needs and priorities are considered.
+Supported ACTPS Human Resource Information Management System (HRIMS) - CIT HR has provided input to the design phases of the project, as well as representation at the project management level to ensure CIT needs and priorities are considered.
 Following an initial trial, the transition of CIT to the Shared Services website for HR functions has commenced.
-As a change management strategy, HR are providing training, resource material and advice to work areas.
+As a change management strategy, HR are providing training, resource material and advice to work areas. by enhanced qualitative and numerical information, improved statistical and financial Page 399 of 775